News

 [Monument Photos] [Monument Inscription]

-A monument to the 48th Alabama Regiment was recently installed at the Fussell's Mill "dry ravine" site preserved by RBA.
-It is here that Col. William C. Oates lost an arm while leading a desperate counterattack on Aug 16, 1864.
+A monument honoring the 48th Alabama Regiment was recently installed at the Fussell’s Mill "dry ravine" site, a site preserved by RBA.
+The monument marks the ground where Col. William C. Oates lost his arm while leading a desperate Confederate counterattack on August 16, 1864.
+This installation provides a permanent point of interpretation for the actions that occurred in the ravine and ensures that the history of this portion of the Second Deep Bottom battlefield remains accessible to the public.

 June 2013